 The following links to the right provide information on state and federal levels for the most recent food recalls.

-If you believe that you have contracted an illness as a result of foods you have eaten recently please contact the District Health Department #2 office in your county.
-If you reside outside of District Health Department #2 follow the link on the right to find the Health Department contact information for the county in which you reside.
+If you believe that you have contracted an illness as a result of food you have eaten recently please contact the District Health Department No.2 office in your county.
+If you reside outside of District Health Department No.2 follow the link on the right to find the Health Department contact information for the county in which you reside.